cgwire/kitsu/docs/Schedules/README.md

 You can define, on the Gantt Schedule, the start and end date of each task type.
 The task types are the ones you have already added to your production.

+You can do it two ways, the first one is by moving the bar directly, the second way if entering date on the **setting page** under the **task type** section.

 Put your cursor on the start date; the cursor changes as a double arrow.
 Then drag and slide the start date.
 Do the same for the end date.